dishabeeraladinni/DH110-Spring23/Assignment07.md

 2. "Many screens need specific content.
 Everything should look like a "real" app, which includes comprehensive content, instead of black "winners," "opponents," or "backgrounds"'

 Mainly my protoype didn't include a back button making it not appear as an "app".
+With this feedback, I would add a back button on all of my screens to help users go back instead of exiting the app and restarting again.
+This would improve efficiency and not make users frustrated.